raysunvfx/Input-Fetcher/README.md

 Input-Fetcher is a node organization system for the Foundry Nuke, which works on the idea of INPUTs and OUTPUTs.
 <br>

+##FAQ commands:
+Tag examples:
+'tag' - default tag command, will use tagged node's name as label.
+'tag new_label' - will use 'new_label' as tagged node's label.
+'untag' - untag node.

+Fetch examples:
+'OUT_PLATE_NATIVE' - create an output for category 'PLATE' named 'NATIVE'.
+'OUT_CAM_MAIN' - create an output for category 'CAM' named 'MAIN'.
+'OUT_MATTE_FG_CHAR_01' - creates an output for category 'MATTE' named 'FG_CHAR_01' 'OUT_SHIP_FLAG_03' - creates an output for category 'SHIP' named 'FLAG_03'.

 ## How to use: